 - Your opinion or preference

-We Level Up Treatment Center offers nationally recognized dual-diagnosis mental health therapy.
+We Level Up Treatment Center offers nationally recognized dual-diagnosis addiction treatment therapy.
 Clients suffering from dual diagnosis are treated differently versus someone with a stand-alone substance use disorder (SUD).
 Moreover, drug and alcohol abuse often mask mental health pain and related symptoms born of depression, trauma, stress, anxiety, and other emotional crises.

 Using drugs recreationally may seem like fun and games, but full-fledged addiction is not.
 To emphasize, addiction actually starts with having fun or experimenting with drugs.
 And, addiction can be hazardous, putting users at mental, physical, and emotional risk.
 Unfortunately, as use worsens, some threats to well-being may be irreversible because they’re creating lifelong challenges.